-In 2018 Martin joined the Trust and Probate department of Hegarty Solicitors in Peterborough.
+In 2018 Martin joined the Trust and Probate department of Hegarty Solicitors.
 Previously he was a Partner and Head of the Private Client department in a firm of solicitors in Suffolk.
 Martin qualified as a solicitor in 2013 and became a fully accredited member of Solicitors for the Elderly upon qualification.
 In 2018 Martin upgraded his membership to be a full member.
 Solicitors for the Elderly is a nationwide network of specialist lawyers dedicated to elderly client matters such as:

 - Powers of Attorney

 - Tax and Estate Planning

 - Declarations of Trust

 - Working alongside the Corporate department in putting together a Farming Partnership Agreement to secure Agricultural and Business Property Reliefs whilst minimising Capital Gains Tax

 - Administering large estates with assets based abroad